+All dates for submission of materials are strictly adhered to unless there are valid circumstances such as, major illness, death in the family, or late cancellation by facility.
 The Academic Advisor will review and notify student of eligibility.
-When the student meets all requirements and is eligible the Academic Advisor will forward the Recreational Therapy Eligibility Form (Form 1) to the Coordinator of Clinical Education.
+When the student meets all requirements and is eligible the Academic Advisor will forward the Recreational Therapy Eligibility Form (Form 1) to the CEC-RT.

 Students need to plan for the internship experience.
-The Recreational Therapy Clinical Education is located on the OTRT Department web page <a href="http://health.utah.edu/occupational-recreational-therapies/degrees/r
+The Recreational Therapy Internship Handbook is located on the OTRT Department web page http://health.utah.edu/occupational-recreational-therapies/degrees/recreational-therapy/ and Canvas-RECREATIONAL THERAPY.
+Upon reading the handbook the student will need to sign the RECTH 5828 RT Internship Handbook Acknowledgement Form and upload a copy into their CastleBranch account.
+This must be completed by October 1st, of the students second year of coursework.